The Art of the One-on-One Meeting

-Our research shows that you should hold one-on-one meetings biweekly or ideally, once a week.
+If you’re curious about the ideal meeting cadence, our research shows that you should hold one-on-one meetings biweekly or ideally, once a week.
 Here’s what some of the world’s most recognized management experts have to say about the topic:

-“You should meet for thirty minutes every single week, no matter what, with every single direct report.
-One-on-ones are weekly deposits to your relationship bank account.”– Michael Auzenne and Mark Horstman, Manager Tools podcast
+- “You should meet for thirty minutes every single week, no matter what, with every single direct report.
+One-on-ones are weekly deposits to your relationship bank account.” – Michael Auzenne and Mark Horstman, Manager Tools podcast